gocheaphosting/easy-paypal-lte/readme.txt

 = History =

+* V5.50: Preparing for the major update EZ PayPal V6.00 coming in a few days.
+[Jan 10, 2015]
 * V5.31: Improvements in the graphics.
 [Jan 2, 2015]
 * V5.30: Compatibility with WP4.0, documentation changes.
 [Sep 7, 2014]
 * V5.24: Updating a few language files, minor documentation changes.
 [Jun 18, 2014]